Keheck/GMTK-2023-Kekball/featureplan.md

 - score could also be average ms per request (lower = better? yes :thumbs_up: :ballers:)
 - add joke tasks, like `brew coffee` and `fold towels` and `file taxes` where you just type the name of the task to complete it
 - we need a monospace font
-- we need some sounds
+- we need some sounds little beepboops on text edited and tasks added/completed/failed
+- screen shake effect? do the screen

 ## Commands for the player
 - `help` displays help, early players will frequently reference this, and the player will be reminded to check it every time a new command is added